-Displays when uPnP server startup fails with the network connection immediately after this app starts.
+Displays when uPnP server startup fails with the network connection immediately after this App starts.
 Try to connect to Wi-Fi in the device settings menu and then start the app.

-Media sever failed to start
+Media server failed to start

 If you try to start this app duplicateally, the media server is already started and displays "Media server startup failure".

-Media player failed to startCan't play content
+Media player failed to start

 Displays when the media player fails to start.
 Try playing again or restart the app.